pasqal-io/qadence/docs/tutorials/digital_analog_qc/digital-analog-qcl.md

 ## Training the model

 We can now train the model.
-As an example we create a set of twenty training points
+We use a set of 20 equally spaced training points.

 ```python exec="on" source="material-block" session="da-qcl"
 # Chebyshev FM does not accept x = -1, 1